Doyin-diva/Coca-Cola_USA_Retail_Dashboard/README.md

 - 2023 showed improved operating margins, particularly in Q2 and Q3

 ### Data Source
+coca-cola Data: The primary dataset used for this analysis is the "Coca cola Report.xlsx" file, containing detailed about total sales, units sold, and average price

 ### Limitation
 - Dataset is limited to only two years(2022 & 2023)